Nonlinear thermodynamic computing out of equilibrium: Programming a thermodynamic computer

 Having confirmed the ability of a network of nonlinear thermodynamic neurons to express an arbitrary nonlinear function, we now consider a standard benchmark in machine learning, classifying the MNIST data set\c{lecun1998gradient}.
 MNIST consists of greyscale images of $70,000$ handwritten digits on a grid of $28 \times 28$ pixels, each digit belonging to one of ten classes $C \in [0,9]$.

-As in \s{cosine}, we take $\beta \equiv (\kt)^{-1} = 10$, so that the neuron energy scale is 10 times that of the thermal energy, i.e. $J_{2,4}/\kt=10$.
+As in \s{supp_cosine}, we take $\beta \equiv (\kt)^{-1} = 10$, so that the neuron energy scale is 10 times that of the thermal energy, i.e. $J_{2,4}/\kt=10$.
 We consider a 3-layer thermodynamic computer with quadratic-quartic $(1,0,1)$ neurons.
 Each layer has 32 neurons.
-Each neuron in the input layer couples to all the pixels $I_i$ of an MNIST digit via~\eqq{pot2}.
-The output layer of 32 neurons is used to construct the computer's prediction for the class of MNIST digit ${\bm I}_j$, via the 10 expressions \beq y^{(C)}(\bm I) \equiv \sum_{i\in {\rm outputs}}f_{i}^{(C)} \av{x_i({\bm I})}_{\rm r}. \eeq Here $C\in [0,9]$ is the class index, and the $f_i^{(C)}$ are 320 parameters that will be trained by genetic algorithm.
-Recall that the reset-sampling average is specified by~\eqq{s1}.
+Each neuron in the input layer couples to all the pixels $I_i$ of an MNIST digit via~\eqq{supp_pot2}.
+The output layer of 32 neurons is used to construct the computer's prediction for the class of MNIST digit ${\bm I}_j$, via the 10 averaged class scores \beq y^{(C)}(\bm I) \equiv \sum_{i\in {\rm outputs}}f_{i}^{(C)} \av{x_i({\bm I})}_{\rm r}. \eeq Here $C\in [0,9]$ is the class index, and the $f_i^{(C)}$ are 320 parameters that will be trained by genetic algorithm.
+Recall that the reset-sampling average is specified by~\eqq{supp_s1}.